Kellenok/cure-script/config/docs/5-verb-groups-and-the-て-form.md

 ![](media/image565.webp)

 You know those pages and pages of irregular verbs in your Spanish or French textbook?
 Well, Japanese has just two.
-There are a couple of other verbs that are irregular in just one small respect, but very few. **The irregular verbs are くる (come) and する (do).**
+There are a couple of other verbs that are irregular in just one small respect, but very few. **The irregular verbs are [来る]{くる} (come) and する (do).**

 ## The -て Form